Need some tips for the back cover copy of a print layout? Here’s what we’ve learned over the years…

 - Here are a few links to advice from experts in the self-pub industry about writing the back text.
 They go into more detail and offer several step-by-step ways to tackle this task:

-Last, we’ve designed two versions of a back cover, one with 250+ words plus an author bio, and another that’s around 150 words.
+Last, we’ve designed two versions of a back cover, one with 250+ words plus an author bio and reviews, and another that’s around 150 words.
 As you can see, the background design is identical, and fairly minimal, to allow for more emphasis on the text.